return to homepage

 I like the assurance I get from the codes inspection and file the completed paperwork in our home-owners insurance folder.
 I've never had an issue with a codes inspector; all have been extremely helpful.

-Advantages of building permits
+Advantages of Building Permits

-These codes are in place to protect your family, those living around you from fire, electrical shock, and other potential dangers that are possible when a construction project is not completed properly.
+Building inspector These codes are in place to protect your family, those living around you from fire, electrical shock, and other potential dangers that are possible when a construction project is not completed properly.

 Government agencies at all levels require compliance with building codes for home construction.
 There is an expectation that, even as a homeowner, you must comply with the building codes.